ryulant1ng/ryulant1ng.github.io/docs/about.md

 - Italics are used for emphasize a word in a text, for emphasize a sentence, use bold (including the punctuation at the end of it)
 - When listing three or more items, add 'and' before the last item and a comma before 'and'
 - Add a dagger (†) before dead people, and write their date of birth and death in the first time appear
+- If necessary, add the file name as a comment at the beginning of the code block

 #### CJK people names